Universal Mixed Elliptic Motives: Notation and Conventions

 \section{Notation and Conventions}

 All moduli spaces in this paper will be regarded as stacks and their underlying analytic spaces will be regarded as orbifolds (i.e., stacks in the category of complex analytic varieties).
+The dual $\Hom_F(V,F)$ of a vector space $V$ over a field $F$ will be denoted by $V^\vee$.